 While a Theater Arts major at Howard University, Kaypri realized that writing was something she could do too, she adopted the last name Actswrite.

-Babygirl’s sequel, The Good Daughter and The Do Gooder about her caregiver journey wiht her Mom after her dementia diagnosis, was a New Humanitas TV Writing finalist before it debuted on the Los Angeles stage in 2017 to sold out houses of all ages who truly appreciated its message.
+Babygirl’s sequel, The Good Daughter and The Do Gooder about her caregiver journey with her Mom after her dementia diagnosis was a New Humanitas TV Writing finalist before it debuted on the Los Angeles stage in 2017 to sold-out houses of all ages who truly appreciated its message.
 The Good Daughter has been called a love letter to caregivers everywhere and was last seen onstage, during Mother’s Day Weekend 2018.